3liz/py-qgis-wps/README.md

 Py-QGIS-WPS differs from [PyWPS](https://pywps.org/) in the following:

 * QGIS centric
-* Handle all request in asynchronous way: all jobs should run in a non blocking way,  even with `storeExecuteResponse=true`
+* Handle all request in asynchronous way: all jobs should run in a non-blocking way, even with `storeExecuteResponse=true`
 * Use multiprocessing Pool to handle task queue instead instantiating a new process each time.
 * Uniform Logging with the 'logging' module